What is Osteoporosis?

 Your bone density can be measured with a bone mineral density test.
 This painless and safe test measures the density of your bones using low levels of x-ray.
 This test determines the proportion of mineral content in your bones.

 Osteoporosis can be prevented.
 If the disease has started, its progress can be slowed though treatment.
 People who have osteoporosis and suffer a bone fracture can, through treatment, reduce their risk of another fracture by 40% to 60%.

 Visit these websites to learn more about bone health and nutrition:

 - Nutrient Value of Some Common Foods

-1. Osteoporosis Canada, Osteoporosis at-a-glance.
-Retrieved from: http://www.osteoporosis.ca/osteoporosis-and-you/
+1. Osteoporosis Canada, What Is Osteoporosis.
+Retrieved from: https://osteoporosis.ca/about-the-disease/what-is-osteoporosis/

 2. Mayo Clinic, Diseases and Conditions, Osteoporosis.
 Retrieved from: http://www.mayoclinic.org/diseases-conditions/osteoporosis/basics/definition/con-20019924